Crush (Canadian band)

-Crush was a Canadian band based in Halifax, Nova Scotia.
-Leading band members were Paul Lamb and Cory Tetford.
-Other members included Santiago Serna, Scott MacFarlane and Brian Talbot.
+Crush is a Canadian band based in Halifax, Nova Scotia.
+Leading band members are Paul Lamb and Cory Tetford, accompanied by Ronald J Hynes (bass) and Kris MacFarlane (drums).
+Past members included Santiago Serna, Scott MacFarlane and Brian Talbot.

 History

 Lamb and Tetford founded Crush in 2000.
 The band released an album, Here in 2002, and a single from the album, "Live", was played on radio stations across Canada.

 Crush was nominated for a Juno Award in 2003 as Best New Group.

 In 2004, Crush earned five East Coast Music Awards, and was nominated for two more in 2005.

+In 2026, Crush reunited to play the 41st annual George Street Festival in St. John’s, Newfoundland and Labrador.